Further information on UA: 59/11 Index: ASA 33/009/2012 Pakistan Date: 8 June 2012

 Express concern at the abduction and killing of Muzaffa Bhotto allegedly involving state agents.

-Urge that the family of Muzaffar Bhutto is provided full reparation, and that any attempts to stop the family pursuing justice,,are investigated and the perpetrators held accountable.
+Urge that the family of Muzaffar Bhutto is provided full reparation,

 PLEASE SEND APPEALS BEFORE 20 JULY 2012 TO: